 Thereafter, he worked as a staff Radiation Oncologist at St. Joseph’s Hospital and Medical Center in Paterson, New Jersey.
 During this time, he also served as Assistant Professor for Seton Hall University.
 Before joining the Cancer Center of Kansas, Dr. Parekh provided his services as the Medical Director at the Eastern Idaho Tumor Institute for eleven years, where he practiced general radiation oncology involving direct patient care.

 Dr. Parekh now resides in Dodge City with his family and participates with the Cancer Center of Kansas and their four medical oncologists in taking care of patients who need oncology services.
-He practices full-time at Radiation Oncology Center (a subsidiary of Cancer Center of Kansas) in Dodge City in addition to seeing to the needs of patients in Liberal and surrounding counties in southwest Kansas.
+He practices full-time at Radiation Oncology Center (a component of Cancer Center of Kansas) in Dodge City in addition to seeing to the needs of patients in Liberal and surrounding counties in southwest Kansas.